Victoria Woodhull

-Victoria Claflin Woodhull, later Victoria Woodhull Martin (September 23, 1838 – June 9, 1927), was an American leader of the women's suffrage movement who ran for President of the United States in the 1872 election.
-While many historians and authors agree that Woodhull was the first woman to run for the presidency, some disagree with classifying it as a true candidacy because she was younger than the constitutionally mandated age of 35.
-(Woodhull's 35th birthday was in September 1873, six months after the March inauguration.)
+Victoria Claflin Woodhull (born Victoria California Claflin; September 23, 1838 – June 9, 1927), later Victoria Woodhull Martin, was an American leader of the women's suffrage movement who ran for president of the United States in the 1872 election.
+While many historians and authors agree that Woodhull was the first woman to run for the presidency, some disagree with classifying it as a true candidacy because according to the Constitution she would have been too young to be president if elected.

 An activist for women's rights and labor reforms, Woodhull was also an advocate of "free love", by which she meant the freedom to marry, divorce and bear children without social restriction or government interference.
 "They cannot roll back the rising tide of reform," she often said.
 "The world moves."

 Woodhull twice went from rags to riches, her first fortune being made on the road as a magnetic healer before she joined the spiritualist movement in the 1870s.
+Together with her sister, Tennessee Claflin, she was the first woman to operate a brokerage firm on Wall Street, making a second fortune.
+They were among the first women to found a newspaper in the United States, Woodhull & Claflin's Weekly, which began publication in 1870.
 Authorship of many of her articles is disputed (many of her speeches on these topics were collaborations between Woodhull, her backers, and her second husband, Colonel James Blood).
-Together with her sister, Tennessee Claflin, she was the first woman to operate a brokerage firm on Wall Street, making a second, and more reputable fortune.
-They were among the first women to found a newspaper in the United States, Woodhull & Claflin's Weekly, which began publication in 1870.

 Woodhull was politically active in the early 1870s when she was nominated as the first woman candidate for the United States presidency.
 Woodhull was the candidate in 1872 from the Equal Rights Party, supporting women's suffrage and equal rights; her running mate (unbeknownst to him) was abolitionist leader Frederick Douglass.
 Her campaign inspired at least one other woman – apart from her sister – to run for Congress.
 A check on her activities occurred when she was arrested on obscenity charges a few days before the election.
-Her paper had published an account of the alleged adulterous affair between the prominent minister Henry Ward Beecher and Elizabeth Richards Tilton which had rather more detail than was considered proper at the time.
+Her paper had published an account of the alleged adulterous affair between the prominent minister Henry Ward Beecher and Elizabeth Richards Tilton that had rather more detail than was considered proper at the time.
 However, it all added to the sensational coverage of her candidacy.

 Early life and education

 Victoria California Claflin was born the seventh of ten children (six of whom survived to maturity), in the rural frontier town of Homer, Licking County, Ohio.
 Her mother, Mrs Roxanna "Roxy" Hummel Claflin, was born to unmarried parents and was illiterate.
 She had become a follower of the Austrian mystic Franz Mesmer and the new spiritualist movement.
-Her father, Reuben "Buck" Buckman Claflin, Esq., was a con man, lawyer and snake oil salesman.
+Her father, Reuben Buckman "Buck" Claflin, Esq., was a con man, lawyer and snake oil salesman.
 He came from an impoverished branch of the Massachusetts-based Scots-American Claflin family, semi-distant cousins to Massachusetts Governor William Claflin.